-6.1 This policy should be read in conjunction with the relevant adopted Section 7.11 or 7.12 Development Contributions Plan, the Council Works-in-Kind Template, the Development Application Conditions of Consent and the Engineering Design Specification.
+6.1 This policy should be read in conjunction with the relevant adopted Section 7.11 or 7.12 Development Contributions Plan, the Development Application Conditions of Consent and the Engineering Design Specification.

 7. WHEN IS A WORKS-IN-KIND APPLICATION REQUIRED?